David12457899/SteakOS/doc/bootloader.md

 # Flow

-- BIOS loads the OS from Sector 0 of a disk, the boot sector.
+- BIOS loads the MBR from Sector 0 of a disk, the boot sector.
-    - Valides that an OS is present first.
+    - Valides that an MBR is present first.

 # The Boot Sector